-NFL Network’s Ian Rapoport reported that the Patriots had tried to acquire Sanu during the draft back in April, but weren’t able to make it happen.
+NFL Network’s Ian Rapoport reported that the Patriots tried to acquire Sanu during the draft in April, but weren’t able to make it happen.

-Sanu, 30, is in his 8th season in the NFL, and in his 4th with the Falcons.
-He has 313 yards on 33 receptions for the Falcons this season, and one touchdown.
-While a second-round pick may seem like a high price to pay for Sanu, the recent injuries to players like Julian Edelman, Phillip Dorsett, and Josh Gordon mean the Patriots could use a veteran like Sanu to provide a little insurance.
+Sanu, 30, is in his eighth season in the NFL, and in his fourth with the Falcons.
+He has 313 yards on 33 receptions for the Falcons this season and one touchdown.
+While a second-round pick may seem like a high price to pay for Sanu, the recent injuries to players like Julian Edelman, Phillip Dorsett and Josh Gordon mean the Patriots could use a veteran like Sanu to provide a little insurance.
 Sanu is signed through the 2020 season.

 As far as that second-round pick, the Patriots aren’t giving up anything they’re not already getting back.
-According to Schefter, the Patriots are getting two second-round picks back in compensation for losing two players to free agency in the most recent offseason.
-So they won’t miss that second-round pick too much, especially since they’re giving it up for a proven receiver.
+According to Schefter, the Patriots are getting two second-round picks back in compensation for losing two players in free agency in the most recent offseason.

 More from Yahoo Sports: